Pleosporales » Melanommataceae » Phragmotrichum

 Description: see Crous et al. (2019).

-Even though there are nine Phragmotrichum epithets in Index fungorum, the real number of species is less as two species have been synonymized and transferred to other genera namely Coniothecium and Trimmatostroma.
+There are nine Phragmotrichum epithets in Index Fungorum (2022), but two species have been transferred to Coniothecium and Trimmatostroma.
 Phragmotrichum has wide host distribution such as Acer sp.
 (Sapindaceae), Alnus sp.
 (Betulaceae), Betula pendula (Betulaceae), Duschekia kamtschatica (Betulaceae), Rhus typhina (Anacardiaceae), Salix sp.
 (Salicaceae), Strobilanthes sp.
 (Acanthaceae).
-Phragmotrichum is geographically distributed in Canada, India, Poland, Romania, Russia, Switzerland, United Kingdom, USSR and Washington.
-Phragmotrichum may comprise many more species that awaits discovery.
+Phragmotrichum is known from Asia (India, Russia), Europe (Poland, Romania, Switzerland, United Kingdom), North America (Canada, The United States (Washington)) and Union of Soviet Socialist Republics (USSR).

 About Dothideomycetes